12-Month Baby Development: Walking, First Words, 1-Year Checkup

 3-4 Month Baby Development: Head Control, Babbling, and Rolling Over

-At 3 months, babies master head control, and by 4 months they start babbling and rolling over.
-This is when your baby truly begins to interact with the world.
-Here's your complete guide to 3-4 month developmental milestones and helpful play activities.
+At 3 months babies master head control, and by 4 months start babbling and rolling over.
+Learn about 3-4 month milestones and play activities.